pviscone/MLPy/README.md

 # Machine_learning_project

-In NN you can find all the code that run our models. \n In docs/notebook you can find the notebooks that we used to do our analyzes over the data
+In NN you can find all the code that run our models.

+In docs/notebook you can find the notebooks that we used to do our analyzes over the data